binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

 =============
 GPU instances
 =============

 GPU based compute enables you to run computing tasks on a GPU (graphics processing unit).

+Binero cloud uses NVIDIA A10 GPUs in our GPU instance flavors.

-The key differences between GPUs and CPUS are:
+The key differences between GPUs and CPUs are:

 .. list-table::
    :widths: 50 50